verivital/nncs-brake/README.md

-# Break-system
+# Brake-system
-Closed loop system of the break dynamics of the Carla simulator.
+Closed loop system of the brake dynamics of the Carla simulator.

 The .slx files are the simulink files containing the neural network blocks.